 The good news about opting for reinstatement is that the policyholder might be able to regain the previously cancelled policy's cash value.
-Plus, when the policy is reinstated, the owner will often be charged the same premiums that were in place at the time of cancellation instead of a higher premium based on the person's age.
+Plus, when the policy is reinstated, the owner will often be charged the same premium that was in place at the time of cancellation instead of a higher premium based on the person's age.